-Matthew Revord has been our Senior Vice President, General Counsel and Secretary since January 2007 and oversees all legal matters of the Company and international development.
-Mr. Revord became our Senior Vice President, Chief Legal Officer, General Counsel and Secretary in February 2014.
+Matthew Revord has been our Senior Vice President, Chief Legal Officer, General Counsel and Secretary since February 2014 and oversees all legal matters of the Company and international development.
+Mr. Revord joined Potbelly in January 2007 as our Senior Vice President, General Counsel and Secretary.
 From January 2002 to January 2007, Mr. Revord served as Deputy General Counsel of Brunswick Corporation and General Counsel of Brunswick New Technologies.